streetstoriesems

 “He knows how to shoot,” our young victim agreed.

-“His accuracy is truly amazing,” my partner nodded.
-“With a handgun, not a rifle, right?”
 The cop who was in the back with us looked out of our truck as well and then just sat back down with a smirk, shaking his head.

 “That was definitely some impressive aim,” I agreed.
 “He totally bypassed your pants.
 Not a hole anywhere.
 You can wear these jeans home when you get out of the hospital.”